remy/nodemon/README.md

 Whilst nodemon is running, if you need to manually restart your application, instead of stopping and restart nodemon, you can simply type `rs` with a carridge return, and nodemon will restart your process.

+## Config files

+nodemon supports local and global configuration files.
+These are named `nodemon.json` and can be located in the current working directory or in your home directory.

+The specificity is as follows, so that a command line argument will always override the config file settings:

+- command line arguments
+- local config
+- global config

+A config file can take any of the command line arguments as JSON key values, for example:

+    {
+      "verbose": true,
+      "ignore": ["*.test.js", "fixtures/*"]
+      "execMap": {
+        "rb": "ruby",
+        "pde": "processing --sketch={{pwd}} --run"
+      }
+    }

+The above `nodemon.json` file might be my global config so that I have support for ruby files and processing files, and I can simply run `nodemon demo.pde` and nodemon will automatically know how to run the script even though out of the box support for processing scripts.

+Note that `ignore` and `watch` values are *merged* with your CLI arguments, rather than overwritten.

+A further example of options can be seen in [sample-nodemon.md]()

+*This section needs better documentation, but for now you can also see `nodemon --help config` ([also here]())*.

 ## Running non-node scripts

 nodemon can also be used to execute and monitor other programs. nodemon will read the file extension of the script being run and monitor that extension instead of .js if there's no .nodemonignore: